BPC-157 5 mg

 Furthermore, villus height, crypt depth, and muscle thickness increased significantly with this in rats treated with BPC-157.
 Rats with ischemia and colitis in another study experienced significant improvements in blood flow and local nitric oxide utilization after administration of BPC-157, with virtually no remaining lesions and only minimal adhesions after only 10 days of treatment.
 More research is needed on the effects of BPC-157 on Crohn’s disease, gastric ulcers, and other gastrointestinal pathologies.

-BPC157 and the Central Nervous System
+Central Nervous System

 Beyond musculoskeletal and gut healing, BPC-157 has shown neuroprotective effects in preclinical studies.
 Animal studies suggest that BPC-157 may counteract damage from neurotoxins, support recovery from traumatic brain injuries, and even protect against amphetamine-induced behavioral disturbances.
 (Source).